 In addition to discounts, retailers can also share promotional messages, announcements, location-based messages, and reminders.

 Benefits for Retailers

-Thanks to the IoT, retailers can create an ecosystem of connected devices to establish a real-time interaction with their customers as well as improve the readiness to meet their needs.
+Thanks to IoT devices, store managers can create an ecosystem of connected devices to establish real-time interaction with their customers as well as improve the readiness to meet their needs.

-Even though a smart shelf looks almost exactly like an ordinary shelf, it does so much more.
-Thanks to RFID (Radio-Frequency Identification) tags that are real-time data transmission devices that read product availability and send that data to an IoT system.
+Within store layouts, a smart shelf looks almost exactly like an ordinary shelf, but it does so much more thanks to RFID tags.
+RFID (Radio-Frequency Identification) tags real-time data transmission devices that read product availability and send that data to an IoT system.

-Their secret here is that a smart shelf has weight sensors connected to readers that transmit the information to the store’s management in real-time.
-As a result, the retailer can see a lack of inventory and replenish it, thus reducing the need to hire security personnel for detecting in-store theft.
+RFID tags have IoT sensors connected to readers that transmit the information to the store’s management in real-time.
+As a result, you are able to see if there is a lack of inventory and replenish it, reducing the need to hire security personnel for detecting in-store theft.

 About the author:

 Bridgette Hernandez is a content creator and editor at TrustMyPaper.
-She is known for writing informative texts based on thorough research that are still engaging and pleasant to read.
-Bridgette`s obtained a Master’s degree in Anthropology and currently, is working on her first book.
+She is known for writing informative texts based on thorough research that are engaging and pleasant to read.
+Bridgette obtained a Master’s degree in Anthropology.